daproclaima/dev-mern-eshop/README.md

 Frontend: add product carousel on homepage to show top rated products.
 Add meta description with react-meta
 Backend: add top rated products endpoints.
 Deployment in production on https://nobour-mern-eshop.herokuapp.com/

+### - 25 Feb 2021:
+This project is archived in favor of a private version ready for production to sell.